jordanbean-msft/copilot-usage-advanced-dashboard/deploy/azure-container-apps.md

      - **Select managed identity**: Select the managed identity created for the Container App (look in the Azure portal under the Container App's Identity section to find the name of the managed identity).
      - **Name**: `copilot-usage-advanced-dashboard` (or something similar)

-1. The username & password for the Grafana dashboard can be found in the Key Vault.
-Note that the default values (if you didn't specify them or are not using Entra ID auth) are not secure credentials and should be changed.
+1. After the deployment is complete, you can access the application using the URL provided in the output.